-ALL PLANNED ANALYSES ARE DETAILED BELOW IN OUR PRE-SUBMISSION MS, BUT SOME ANALYSES MAY APPEAR IN AN ONLINE SUPPLEMENT RATHER THAN THE MAIN TEXT.

 Confirmatory Analyses

 Data processing and analytic framework.

-All planned analyses were pre-registered at LINK.
+All planned analyses were pre-registered in our initial registered report submission (available at https://osf.io/vd789/).
 Our primary dependent variable of interest was looking time (LT).
-Looking time was defined as time spent fixating the screen (for CP and ET methods and some HPP set-ups) or light (HPP) during test trials; LT scores did not count any time spent looking away from the screen, even if looks away were below the threshold for terminating a trial.
-Since looking times are non-normally distributed, following Csibra, Hernik, Mascaro, Tatone, and Lengyel (2016), we log-transformed all looking times prior to statistical analysis (we refer to this transformed variable as log LT).
+Looking time was defined as time spent fixating the screen (for central fixation and eye tracking methods, and some HPP set-ups) or light (HPP) during test trials; LT scores did not count any time spent looking away from the screen, even if looks away were below the threshold for terminating a trial.
+Since looking times are non-normally distributed, following Csibra, Hernik, Mascaro, Tatone, and Lengyel (2016), we log-transformed all looking times prior to statistical analysis (we refer to this transformed variable as “log LT”).

 We adopted two complementary analytic frameworks: meta-analysis and mixed-effects regression.
 In the meta-analytic framework, we conducted standard analyses within each lab and then estimated variability in the result of this analysis across labs.
 The meta-analytic approach has a number of advantages over the mixed-effects approach, including the use of simple within-lab analyses, the ability to estimate cross-lab variability directly, and the possibility of making direct comparisons with the standardized effect sizes that have been estimated in previous meta-analyses.
 However, the standard random-effects meta-analytic model is designed for a case where the raw data are unavailable and procedures and data-types are not standardized.
 In contrast, in our situation, procedures and data were standardized across labs and relevant moderators were recorded.
 The availability of trial-by-trial data across all labs allows us to use mixed-effects models, which account for the nesting and crossing of random effects (e.g., subjects nested within labs, items crossed across labs), and can provide more accurate estimates of the main effect and moderators.
 Both analyses were therefore included to allow for the most comprehensive understanding of the variance in the data.

 Our meta-analyses were conducted as follows.
 The datasets provided by each lab were considered as separate “studies.”
-For each lab’s dataset, we first computed individual infants’ IDS preference, by 1) subtracting looking times to each IDS trial from its paired ADS trial (excluding trial pairs with missing data) and 2) computing a mean difference score (across trial pairs).
+For each lab’s dataset, we first computed individual infants’ IDS preference by 1) subtracting looking times to each IDS trial from its paired ADS trial (excluding trial pairs with missing data) and 2) computing a mean difference score (across trial pairs).
 Then we computed a group IDS preference for each lab and infant age group using dz, a version of Cohen’s standard d statistic, computed as the average of infants’ IDS preference scores divided by the standard deviation of those scores.
 We then used standard random effects meta-analysis fit using REML with the metafor package (Viechtbauer, 2010).

+In our initial analysis plan, we did not anticipate that a large number of labs would collect data outside of their planned samples.
+For example, many labs contributed a sample of children within a specific age bin as well as several children that fell outside of that age bin, or a sample of children using one method and a handful of children with another.
+While we include these children in the mixed-effects analyses described below, we worried that the inclusion of many unplanned samples of just one or two infants in the meta-analytic models would excessively increase lab-level variance.
+Thus, for only the meta-analyses, we include only samples (e.g., age, language, or method groups) with ten or more infants.

-Our mixed effects models, fit to the entire dataset collected from the XXX labs, were specified as:
+Our mixed effects models, fit to the entire dataset collected from the 67 labs, were specified as: